yunqing-me/Born-Again-FS/README.md

 }
 ```

-# Acknowledgement:
+# Acknowledgement

-We appreciate the wonderful base implementation of Cross-domain few-shot classification from [Hung-Yu Tseng](https://github.com/hytseng0509/CrossDomainFewShot).
+We appreciate the wonderful base implementation of Cross-domain Few-shot Classification from [@Hung-Yu Tseng](https://github.com/hytseng0509/CrossDomainFewShot).

 We especially thank for the fruitful discussion with Yiluan Guo (Motional), Jiamei Sun (Microsoft) and Milad Abdollahzadeh (SUTD).